 The Swedish 2030-secretariat

 With 0,15 percent of global emissions, it would be easy to argue that Sweden has little or no impact on the global climate.
 Even adding the impact of consumption – goods produced elsewhere but used in Sweden – the impact stays at 0,3 percent.
+Sweden’s only way to be truly relevant in combating climate change is as a role model for others.
+A permanent exhibition for climate friendly solutions or a global climate helpdesk.
+A ground for trial and error, with solutions ready to be adapted around the globe.

 This historical shift in economic prosperity and business sense is arguably one of the best lessons learned from the Swedish climate target for the transport sector: when we create a sustainable industry with long lasting terms and conditions, adding the political and market preconditions needed to progress in new technological solutions, we get forerunners and strong international market competition.
-With the right market conditions and a proactive government, we can attract big businesses, create new jobs and strengthen the economy.
-And it’s all really about pushing further and pushing forward.
+With the right market conditions and a proactive government, Sweden can attract big businesses, create new jobs and strengthen the economy.
+Our resilience approves as we shift from imported fossil oil to fossil free fuels produces nationally or within the EU, and increase the fossil free fuel alternatives.

 Contact us